-Electrical Disruption/Control (IQ/4) None
+Electrical Disruption/Control

-Minimum IQ: 3 Prerequisites: Psionic Pulse (Level 3+)
+Prerequisites: Psionic Pulse (Level 3+)

-This ability allows the user to disrupt (and eventually direct) the flow of electricity through electrical circuits and wires through force of will.
-While the user cannot decide which individual pathways will be affected, he/she can determine the desired result and the electricity will behave accordingly.
+This ability allows the user to disrupt (and eventually direct) the flow of electricity through electrical circuits and wires through force of While the user cannot decide which individual pathways will be affected, he/she can determine the desired result and the electricity will behave accordingly.
 Make a test as usual; increased difficulty may be applicable for especially well-defended electronics.
 This will last for a number of minutes equal to your Electrical Disruption/Control Level x2.
-Possible depending Electrical effects varv on Disruption/Control Level:
+Possible depending Electrical effects vary on Disruption/Control Level:

-Effect Level Cause lights/electric appliances to shut off 1 Cause lights/electric appliances to turn on 2 Deactivate more sophisticated electronics 3 Activate sophisticated electronics 4 Defeat security systems (i.e. electronic keypads) 5
+Lttect L evel Cause lights/electric appliances to shut off 1 Cause lights/electric appliances to turn on 2 Deactivate more sophisticated electronics 3 Activate sophisticated electronics 4 Defeat security systems (i.e. electronic keypads) 5